DOT / SAP Evaluations Explained Step-by-Step

 What If Someone Fails the SAP Program?

-Or, the employee may choose to stop applying for roles in the safety-sensitive field where DOT regulations apply and compliance is enforced.
+Alternatively, the employee may choose to stop applying for roles in the safety-sensitive field where DOT regulations apply and compliance is enforced.

 How Much Does the SAP Program Cost?